bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - **Why it matters:** It helps maintain honesty and responsibility in decision-making, creating an environment where truth matters more than rank.
 - **Possible hurdles:** Worrying about negative outcomes, damaging relationships, or being left out of future opportunities.

+Speaking truth to power is more than just about pushing back against unreasonable expectations.
+It can include:

+- **Tech debt:** The client prefers quick fixes over sustainable solutions, leading to accumulating technical debt.
+- **Ignoring accessibility:** The client overlooks the importance of making the product accessible to all users.
+- **Poor communication:** The communication between you and the client is inefficient, leading to misunderstandings and delays.
+- **Ignoring User Experience (UX):** The client prioritizes aesthetic elements over user experience, potentially leading to a poor user interface.
+- **Security concerns:** The client suggests a shortcut that could compromise the security of the application.
+- **Ethical concerns:** The client requests features or practices that might raise ethical concerns, such as deceptive design patterns.

 ### Preparing your message

 Before delivering difficult truths, it is essential to prepare thoroughly to ensure your message is well-received and impactful.

 - **Check your facts:** Make sure everything you say can be supported with data and evidence.
-This means doing your homework, double-checking your information, and thinking about potential challenges to your points.
+This means doing your homework and double-checking your information.
 Providing a strong factual basis builds credibility and minimizes the risk of disputes over the accuracy of your statements.
 - **Understand stakeholder perspectives:** Think through what each party stands to gain or lose and tailor your message to address these concerns effectively.
 Understanding different viewpoints helps in framing your message in a way that resonates with all stakeholders.
 - **Plan your approach:** Lay out your main points clearly and decide the best way to explain them convincingly.
 Structuring your argument logically makes it easier for others to follow and understand.
 - **Anticipate responses:** Think about the possible pushback and emotional responses you might get, and prepare thoughtful, calm replies.
 Being prepared for objections allows you to address concerns confidently and maintain control of the conversation.